 - Medicare will cover the approved benefit amount for medically necessary hospitalizations.
 This includes if you’re diagnosed with COVID-19 and might otherwise have been discharged from the hospital after an inpatient stay, but instead you need to stay in the hospital under quarantine.

-- Medicare has authorized that most covered services, at least through June 19, will be covered at standard benefit levels even if performed through a telehealth service provided by authorized physicians and practices.
+- Medicare has authorized that most covered services will be covered at standard benefit levels even if performed through a telehealth service provided by authorized physicians and practices.

 - If you have a spouse or family member in a nursing home, CMS has announced new regulatory requirements requiring nursing facilities to inform residents and their families of any COVID-19 cases in their facilities.

-- If and when a vaccine for COVID-19 becomes available, it will be covered by Medicare Part B or by a Part D prescription drug plan as a preventive measure with no cost sharing required.
+- COVID-19 vaccines are covered by Medicare Part B or by a Part D prescription drug plan as a preventive measure with no cost sharing required.

 Please visit Medicare.gov for more information concerning CMS’s response to COVID-19.

 As a reminder, FBHP has convenient online payment options for paying non-quarterly paper invoices, returned payments and restoration of coverage.
 While this does not include quarterly payments, if you are currently paying by this method, this would be a great time to update your billing preference to monthly bank draft.
 The form to set up this monthly draft can be found by clicking here.